[Ethan] My name is Ethan. This is my story.

 Give young people a chance to do well!

-- Offer all roles.
+- Keep young people with DCD active and included: Offer all roles.
 There are many roles on the footy field.
 Young people with DCD could umpire or throw the ball back in to stay involved and active if you notice them withdrawing, or not wanting to play.
 This may help their confidence.

 If you are coaching a young person with DCD, you may also be interested in reading about: